 I prefer to receive finished print copies or print proofs for review, although I can read e-books when necessary.
 Unsolicited review copies are very unlikely to get read.

-Please note that I no longer accept books directly from authors or consider self-published books for review.
+Please note that I am very unlikely to accept books directly from authors or to consider self-published books for review.